 A story of four days, the film begins with Babu’s return to the city after the demise of his ailing mother.
 The compelling festivity of the Hindu Autumn festival Durga Puja juxtaposed with his father’s numbness seems to baffle him.
 Babu appears distracted and uneasy.
 A little bit of himself seems to have been left back in his new home abroad.
 He moves around mechanically, and looks at his father with utter detachment.
 He has come to deeply dislike his father, or what he has become.
 Sometimes the sound of the loudspeakers drowns his father’s banter.
 On the last day of the Puja as Babu hopes to escape the situation the jubilant and maddening mob takes over the story in their frenzy.
 Gradually, the plot meanders into nothingness.

 An ‘experimental film’ in spirit, Carnival explores the possibilities of the digital medium and our personal encounters with the city, by deploying documentary footage and intense performances, which are shot in colour and black and white.
 A film without dialogues, it is laced with a dynamic soundtrack.
 It featured the veteran actor Dhritiman Chaterji and was in competition at the 12th Osian’s Cinefan Film Festival 2012.
 It has been screened at Bangalore (Jaaga gallery), Mumbai (Whistling Woods), Kolkata (Goethe-Institut/Max Mueller Bhavan), Brussels (10×12 Art Gallery), at the ‘Deconstructing Cinematic Realities’ festival in Moscow during 2012, and at the University of Pittsburgh in 2014.
-Recently, it was shown at ’Ooty Film Festival’, in July 2016.
+It was shown at ’Ooty Film Festival’ (India) in 2016, and at University of Muenster (Germany) during November 2018.

 Kangal Malsat (/War cry of the beggars, Bengali), adapted from Nabarun Bhattacharya’s classic text was created in collaboration with Suman Mukhopadhyay’s film of the same name, in 2013.
 Described as the ’first graphic-novel in Bengali’ by the popular press, it also featured on the ‘best-seller’ list.
 Anyhow, this was my ‘first’ graphic-novel (in Bengali) in which I did both the narration and illustrations.